All Products

 CALL SET_TABLE_PROPERTY('[<schema_name>.]<table_name>', 'dictionary_encoding_columns', '[columnName{:[on|off|auto]}[,...]]');

--- Incremental modification.
-Modifies only the specified columns in the call.
-Other columns remain unchanged.
+--Incremental modification.
+Only the specified fields in the call are modified.
+Other fields remain unchanged.

 CALL UPDATE_TABLE_PROPERTY('[<schema_name>.]<table_name>', 'dictionary_encoding_columns', '[columnName{:[on|off|auto]}[,...]]');